Longest partial lunar eclipse this century: How to watch the moon darken Nov. 18-19

-It's almost celestial showtime.
+Celestial showtime is almost here.
 There's a partial lunar eclipse on tap for Nov.
 18-19 and it's notable for how long it will last.
 The Earth's shadow will largely block the sun's light from reaching the moon, tinging our lunar neighbor with darkness.

 NASA statistics on lunar eclipses from 2001 through 2100 show this month's partial eclipse will be the longest of the century with a duration of over 3 hours and 28 minutes.
 Compare that with the longest total eclipse of the century, which happened in 2018 and stretched for nearly an hour and 43 minutes.